1988 Oakland Elementary School shooting: Shooting

-On the morning of September 26, 1988, Jamie Wilson drove to his maternal grandmother's house and stole her .22 caliber, nine-shot revolver.
-Wilson then drove to an Abbeville discount store and purchased some .22 hollow-point long rifle ammunition.
+On the morning of September 26, 1988, Wilson drove to his maternal grandmother's house and stole her .22 caliber, nine-shot revolver.
+He then drove to an Abbeville discount store and purchased some .22 hollow-point long rifle ammunition.
 Wilson discarded the bullets already loaded in the gun and reloaded the weapon with the more destructive hollow-point bullets.
-Wilson next proceeded to the Oakland Elementary School in Greenwood, where he parked his 1974 Maverick.
+He next proceeded to the Oakland Elementary School in Greenwood, where he parked his 1974 Maverick.
 He entered the school, finding his way to the cafeteria, where he stood quietly for a moment.
 It was right at lunch time for many of the children.
 Next, Wilson pulled out the pistol and began shooting, picking his victims, both children and adults, at random.
 Witnesses observed a look of hatred and rage masking Wilson's face.
 He wounded three students and a first-grade teacher.
-Survivors were evacuated from the cafeteria by teachers and staff, and towards a wooded area, others hid in the cafeteria's freezer before moving toward the woods.
+Survivors were evacuated from the cafeteria by teachers and staff, and towards a wooded area; others hid in the cafeteria's freezer before moving toward the woods.
 Some sought shelter in a neighboring home.
-He left the cafeteria and entered a girl’s restroom to reload.
+He left the cafeteria and entered a girls’ restroom to reload.
 He was confronted by physical education teacher Kat Finkbeiner, who accosted him and tried to stop him in the restroom; he shot her twice, wounding her.
 He then entered a third-grade classroom.
 Finkbeiner entered the room and tried to force him to surrender but he kept firing.
 He shot at the third-grade teacher, missing and hitting the blackboard.
 Wilson turned toward the students and opened fire, killing Shequila Bradley, who died at the scene, and Tequila Thomas, who died three days later, both eight years old, and wounding five students.
 Once the gun was empty, he dropped the gun and followed students as they evacuated the building.

-When the police arrived, principal, Eleanor Rice had made contact with the gunman who presented several forms of identification.
-Eleanor Rice searched the gunman for weapons and had physical education teacher, Phillip Browning stand with the gunman while Eleanor Rice left to find the police.
-Police were taken to the gunman's location where they arrested him.
-They identified him as James William Wilson, Jr.
+When the police arrived, principal Eleanor Rice had made contact with Wilson who presented several forms of identification.
+Eleanor Rice searched him for weapons and had physical education teacher Phillip Browning stand with Wilson while Eleanor Rice left to find the police.
+Police were taken to his location where they arrested him.